jullespio/HomeScreen/README.md

 - Original project: [Bento by Miguel R. Avila](https://github.com/MiguelRAvila/Bento)
 - Icons: [Feather Icons](https://feathericons.com/)
 - Wallpaper and visuals as credited in original repo.
 This fork uses wallpapers meant for personal use, you might keep them or use your own.
-Just add the images on the /img folder and redeploy.
+Just add the images to the /img folder and edit the background variable at the top of `style.css`.

 ---